 eGovernment services AND get your citizens on board.

 - Some of the best practices gathered from the 40 eID initiatives we are contributing to.

-Digital identity and trust services to boost economic growth
+Digital identity to boost economic growth

-The digital revolution is impacting all sectors of society.
+digital revolution is impacting all sectors of society.

 The most visible change is the growing

 multi-channel access to online services, whether via the internet or mobile apps.

 As our lives shift towards the digital space, most countries are finding it important to maintain continuity in the way society is organized, improve economic mechanisms and develop services to citizens.

-For all citizens, managing health,
+- For citizens, managing health,

 Here too, the task is on government services to be